Creative early childhood education grows in Zambia, plans to expand

 The 2016 class numbered 15 students.
 Today, enrollment is up to 30.
 The staff has grown from two teachers to three to accommodate the increase of students.

-Chitanda says word of mouth has been there best sources of boosting enrollment.
+Chitanda says word of mouth has been their best sources of boosting enrollment.

 “The growth is just tremendous,” she says.
 “We have made many parents happy with us.
 It was started for the benefit of Creative employees, but their relatives started seeing the improvement in their children and inquiring if they could join.”